Most teams underestimate their true cost per hire in 2026—here's why.

 Here’s how hiring teams can start saving within 90 days—without sacrificing quality.

-- Switch to structured video interviews
+- Switch to AI-assisted screening

-- Quick win: Replace manual phone screens
+- Quick win: Replace manual phone screens with async video interviews

 - Tighten paid job board spend